-2. Correspondence Received from 17 June to 29 September 2015
+2. Correspondence Received from 30 September 2015 to 8 January 2016

-- 2.1 The Panel takes the view that all correspondence raising issues with policing in Sussex should be recorded, whether or not the issues fall within the Panel's statutory remit. - 2.2 During the subject period, two people contacted the Panel to raise issues, and both pieces of correspondence were recorded.
-The Clerk to the Panel considered both pieces of correspondence to determine if any matters raised fell within the remit of the Panel.
+- 2.1 The Panel takes the view that all correspondence raising issues with policing in Sussex should be recorded, whether or not the issues fall within the Panel's statutory remit. - 2.2 During the subject period, four people contacted the Panel to raise issues, and all were recorded.
+The Clerk to the Panel considered this correspondence to determine if any matters raised fell within the remit of the Panel.